santina/team_Undecided/src/5_weighted_corr_net_&_diff_analysis/differential_coexpression_analysis_demonstration.md

 Differential Coexpression Analysis
 ----------------------------------

 The following script has been set up to run the differential correlation on twenty genes as an example.
-The call to source the script is commented out as the results have been written to [this directory]()

 The result of the sourced script contain objects: networkMatrices, diffCorrelations, nullDiffCorrelations, and pValueMatrices.
 We wrote another script which provides an interface to interact with these data.
 See details below.